VPN Review: Avira Phantom VPN

 What Is Avira Phantom VPN?

-PhantomVPN is Avira's contribution to the world of VPNs.
-Based in Germany, the antivirus specialist not only seeks to protect its users from malware, but also from the curious glances of authorities, corporations, or hackers.
-In the hotly-contested VPN market, Phantom is something of a newcomer, albeit one with a leg up considering Avira's know-how in IT security.
+PhantomVPN* is Avira's contribution to the world of VPNs.
+Based in Germany, the antivirus specialist not only seeks to protect its users from malware, but also from authorities, corporations, and hackers.
+In the hotly-contested VPN market, Phantom is something of a newcomer, albeit one with a leg up given Avira's know-how in IT security.

 Simple and user-friendly applications